uxdxdev/uxdxdev.github.io/content/blog/bowhead-react-plugin-system/index.md

     }
 ```

 Connecting to the Stripe API and Firestore storage must be done through a secure private backend service.
 This could be a collection of server-less functions, or a NodeJS API that is created by the developer.
-This backend API must then hook into each of the 4 function listed above available from the `bowhead-functions` module.
-Once this backend API is deployed Bowhead must be configured with the URL endpoints for each.
+This backend API must then hook into each of the 4 functions listed above available from the `bowhead-functions` module.
+Once this backend API is deployed Bowhead must be configured with the deployed URL endpoints for each.

 - `eslint-config`

-This is a shared configuration used during development, not important.
+This is a shared configuration used during development, not really important.

 - `cra-template-bowhead`

 This is the CRA template project which can be a starting point for developers to learn how to use Bowhead and configure it correctly.
 ### Landing Page

-There are a few main pages in every Saas product, the landing page, the dashboard page, and the users account page.
-The landing page is straight forward enough, a developer could provide a single ReactJS component with all of the content of this page which Bowhead then renders.
-Bowhead wraps this content in a navigation bar which has two buttons by default, the `Sign in` and `Get started` buttons.
+There are a few main pages in every Saas product, the landing page, the dashboard page, the users profile page, and a billing page.
+The landing page is straight forward and a developer could provide a single ReactJS component with all of the content of this page which Bowhead then renders.
+Bowhead wraps this landing page content in a navigation bar which has two buttons by default, the `Sign in` and `Get started` buttons.

 A developer can then configure the applications name, which is `Bowhead` in this example, and any additional elements that should be in the navigation bar such as anchor links to sections of the page, e.g. links to `#products` or `#services`.